redhat-adsa/GitWorkshop/github/02-advanced.md

 ![image](images/rebase.svg)

-_Note:_ You should not rebase in public repositories as it will look like some of the history disappear.
+_Note:_ You should not rebase in public repositories as it will look like some of the history disappeared.

 The most common use of rebase is if you have gotten behind the upstream main branch in a remote feature branch.
 Before trying to commit for a PR make sure to `git rebase main --interactive`